concept sign welcome to rejection stay strong

 • Do you believe that people won’t accept you?

-• Are you concerned that others will see you as needy or weak?
+• Are you concerned that others will see your behavior as needy or weak?

 • Is your self-esteem defined by how much money you make?